micndr/IWFY_VDP2020/doc/HowToTriggerer.md

 # I'm triggered

 ## Triggerer
+It's purpose is to activate the components when an input is given.
+It generalizes the need to have multiple specific calls to progress the story.
 * when triggered, triggers the components assigned.
 * it can autotrigger without input -> used for first dialogue
 * it can autodetect the component attatched to the same gameobject for lazyness